Quick Summary: South Lake Tahoe VHR Rules

 South Lake Tahoe's relationship with short-term rentals has been more contentious than any other Lake Tahoe jurisdiction.
 For years, residents raised concerns about noise, parking congestion, and the loss of long-term housing as more homes converted to vacation rentals.
 The frustration culminated in 2018 when voters passed Measure T, a ballot initiative that would have phased out all vacation home rental (VHR) permits in residential neighborhoods by 2021, effectively banning most STRs within city limits.

 Measure T was challenged in court and ultimately struck down in March 2025, but the years of legal battles left a lasting imprint on local policy.
-The city responded with Ordinance 2025-1200, which replaced the ban with a regulated framework that caps VHR permits at 1,400 citywide.
+The city responded with Ordinance 2025-1200, and in March 2026 adopted amendments establishing a hard cap of 900 VHR permits in residential areas outside the Tourist Core.
 This cap was designed as a compromise — allowing vacation rentals to continue generating tourism revenue while limiting the total number to protect neighborhood character.

 The result is a regulatory environment shaped by years of community pushback.
-South Lake Tahoe requires more paperwork, charges higher fees, and enforces stricter penalties than most neighboring jurisdictions.
-Owners must navigate TOT self-collection requirements, mandatory local contact rules, defensible space inspections, and the constant possibility that the city council could tighten rules further based on ongoing community input.
+South Lake Tahoe requires more paperwork, charges higher fees (up to $3,485/yr for large properties), and enforces stricter penalties than most neighboring jurisdictions.
+Owners must navigate 12% TOT self-collection requirements, mandatory local contact rules, defensible space inspections, the minimum renter age of 25, and the constant possibility that the city council could tighten rules further based on ongoing community input.

 Can You Still Get an STR Permit in South Lake Tahoe?

-Under Ordinance 2025-1200, South Lake Tahoe allows up to 1,400 VHR permits citywide.
+Under Ordinance 2025-1200 and its March 2026 amendments, South Lake Tahoe has a hard cap of 900 VHR permits for residential areas outside the Tourist Core (effective April 23, 2026).
 When the ordinance took effect in July 2025, the city began accepting new applications for the first time in years.
-Whether permits are currently available depends on how many have been issued against that cap — the city maintains a running count, and once all 1,400 are allocated, new applicants are placed on a waitlist.
+Whether permits are currently available depends on how many have been issued against the cap — the city maintains a running count, and once the cap is reached, new applicants are placed on a waitlist.

 It is important to understand the distinction between VHR permits and hosted rental permits in South Lake Tahoe.
 A VHR (Vacation Home Rental) permit allows the entire property to be rented without the owner present, which is what most investors seek.
-Hosted rentals — where the owner or a long-term tenant is on-site during the guest's stay — follow a separate set of rules and are not subject to the 1,400-unit cap.
+Hosted rentals — where the owner or a long-term tenant is on-site during the guest's stay — follow a separate set of rules and are not subject to the 900-permit cap.
 The permitting requirements, fees, and zoning eligibility differ between these two categories.
+Note that the primary renter must now be at least 25 years old.

 To check current permit availability, contact the City of South Lake Tahoe Community Development Department directly.
 Zoning matters as well: VHR permits are available in residential and tourist-core zones, but specific overlay districts may have additional restrictions.
 Before purchasing a property with the intent to operate an STR, verify both the zoning designation and the current cap status to avoid buying a home you cannot legally rent out.